psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 ---
 layout: post
-title: Welcome the new guy - ZIO
+title: On the road to ZIOn
 date: 2019-11-12 13:37:00 +0100
 description: This post will help you to start building Scala applications with ZIO
 img: welcome-zio/my-pager.png # Add image post (optional)